gtiwari-bidmc/LD_Score_Estimation_wiki/LD-File-Formats.md

-This document describes the file formats required for estimating and storing LD Scores.
+This page describes the file formats required for estimating and storing LD Scores.

 There are three main file formats:
 1. `.bed`/`.bim`/`.fam` -- see the [Plink 1.9 documentation](https://www.cog-genomics.org/plink2/)